-When becoming a vegetarian, people can sometimes run into problems from lacking different vitamins and minerals that are usually present in animal products.
-There are certain supplements every vegetarian should take or consider taking if they are planning to do this diet for the long term.
+When becoming a vegetarian, people can sometimes run into problems with lacking different vitamins and minerals that are usually present in animal products.
+There are certain supplements vegetarians should take or consider taking if they are planning to do this diet for the long term.

 If you haven’t yet read my guide on how to stay healthy on a vegan diet, go and check that out.

 Vitamin B12 and Vitamin D3 are two vitamins which both vegans and vegetarians alike can be very deficient in.
-One of the problems with getting D3 is the source, but fortunately, there are good plant-based sources like lichens where we can get vitamin D. You’ll also find most of these supplements I recommend here in vegan multivitamins.
+One of the problems with getting D3 is the source, but fortunately, there are good plant-based sources like lichens where we can get vitamin D. You’ll also find most of these supplements I recommend here in vegan gummy multivitamins for adults.

 I’ve been involved in various online health communities and forums in the last 14 years and I’ve noticed a lot of misinformation about nutrition and the need for supplements.
 People try so hard to become 100% natural, they neglect the real and dangerous pitfalls of abstaining from certain food groups.
 Deficiencies can sometimes take a long time to develop because the body can store things like vitamin B12 and so it takes a while before stores are depleted.

 One problem I developed after I had been eating this way for a for a while was a deficiency in Zinc.
 I developed many symptoms such as acne, poor immune system, rough skin, hair loss and more.
 Since supplementing zinc picolinate, these symptoms rapidly went away and now I consistently supplement every day.

 This vitamin is important for a wide range of functions in the body and becomes deficient in it can have permanent consequences for your health.
 Low levels of vitamin B12 on a vegetarian diet might also increase the risk of heart disease by raising levels of homocysteine.
 The protection again heart disease offered by going vegetarian might be reversed by not getting enough B12.